Want to learn more about Jostle's development process and how we implement new features? Well, here's a little peek behind the curtains.

 “Minimum viable” means the leanest version of something that is functional and brings value to a user.
 Often the first version of a feature has enhancements that are obviously missing, but is still fully functional in its basic form.

-This sprint-based development also allows us to update our production software frequently — normally once every two weeks.
+This sprint-based development also allows us to update our production software frequently — normally once every three weeks.
 This is nice for users because things continually evolve, getting better and better, without any huge step changes to digest.
 It also helps us fix bugs quickly.
 You can see our track record for frequent production releases by checking our Release Notes.

 Because of this small-step approach, we normally release new features to all users at the same time.
 For large new things (where the minimum viable version is in itself a big step for an individual user) we work with a few lead customers during the design process and then we beta test the first release with just them.